joelst/Azure-Sentinel/DataConnectors/AWS-S3/README.md

 ```

-When the script(s) complete, you must complete the Azure Sentinel data connector configuration in the Azure portal.
+When the scripts complete, you must complete the Azure Sentinel data connector configuration in the Azure portal.

 ## Troubleshooting